Last updated: January 7, 2022

 Stephanie McCormick, Director of Facilities Operations

-Frank Merckx, Vice President for Campus Life and Student Affairs, convener
+Frank Merckx, Vice President for Enrollment Management and Campus Life

 Jill Shockley, Executive Director of Auxiliary Services